+A review of Hilton Garden Inn Hotel T2.
 Other than at T4, there is not exactly a wide choice of hotels attached to the terminals at Heathrow, so I was pleased when I heard that a Hilton would be opening at T2.
-Sadly it is a Hilton Garden Inn which is not at the same standard as a normal Hilton, but it is fine for an overnight stay at the airport.
+Sadly, it is a Hilton Garden Inn which is not at the same standard as a normal Hilton, but it is fine for an overnight stay at the airport.

-The location is very convenient being attached to Terminal 2 and by terminal 3.
-This gives easy access to the Heathrow Express, tube and Heathrow Central bus station.
+The location is very convenient, as it is attached to Terminal 2 and via Terminal 3.
+This gives easy access to the Heathrow Express, the tube and Heathrow Central bus station.

 Once you get outside, walk towards the carpark and you will see the sign for the hotel.
 It is just on the other side of the car park.

 I was meant to be attending the arrival of the BA A350 at Heathrow but, since I had booked this hotel, at least my trip wasn’t wasted.
 There were two desks manned at reception but one person was on the phone and the other was already serving a guest.
-Another guest tried to barge in and talk to the guy on the phone but obviously, my death ray stare made him think otherwise and he sloped off again.
+Another guest tried to barge in and talk to the guy on the phone; however, my death ray stare made him think otherwise and he sloped off again.

 Shortly afterwards I was beckoned forward for check-in.
-The check-in agent acknowledged my Diamond membership but did not say anything about the benefits I was entitled too.
-She did take the time to talk about room service and the restaurant and bar though.
-It was strange as I offered a different credit card to the one I had check-in online with but that seemed to confuse her.
+The check-in agent acknowledged my Diamond membership but did not say anything about the benefits I was entitled to.
+She did take the time to talk about room service, the restaurant and the bar though.
+It was strange as I offered a different credit card to the one I had checked in online with, but that seemed to confuse her.
 I think it was because then she would have needed to authorise a second card instead of using the existing one.
 My room wasn’t ready so she swapped it for one that was (I was about 30 minutes before check-in time).

 I was in a King Junior Suite which is available from around £150 a night.
 Standard rooms start from £80 a night versus the HGI at Hatton Cross which starts from £55.

 One of my biggest pet peeves with airport hotels (and particularly the Sofitel T5) is the lack of sockets next to the bed.
-There were no worries what that here though as the bed had two sockets and a USB point on each side.
+There were no worries with that here though, as the bed had two sockets and a USB point on each side.

-The air conditioning looked simple but wasn’t overly obvious how to work it.
+The air conditioning looked simple, but it wasn’t overly obvious how to work it.
 You have to turn it on from a tiny unmarked button on top.
 It was hot in the room when I went in and when I got the aircon turned on, it switched itself off again after a few minutes.
 It then seemed to work OK when I switched it back on again and cooled the room fairly quickly.
-The display did have something stuck all over it which I don’t want to guess what it was!
+The display did have something stuck all over it, which I don’t want to have a guess at what it was!

-The work desk was in a very dark corner of the room but at least it had a lamp but it still felt gloomy.
-It was handy for working and charging though as it had 4 sockets and a USB port.
-With a large mirror by the sockets, it was also a handy place to do your hair. (though not makeup as I probably would have looked like a drag queen trying to do my make-up in the gloom!).
+The work desk was in a very dark corner of the room.
+It did have a small lamp, but it still felt gloomy.
+It was handy for working and charging though, as it had 4 sockets and a USB port.
+With a large mirror by the sockets, it was also a handy place to do your hair. (though not makeup as I probably would have looked like a drag queen, trying to do my make-up in the gloom!).

 For some strange reason, the safe was next to the bed which is not something I have seen before.